Senior Pensions Consultant

 Arbitration, including enforcement of arbitral awards, is unaffected by Brexit; as a result, businesses which resolve their disputes through arbitration do not have similar cause for concern.

-Regardless of any Brexit deal, there will be no substantial change to the rules on applicable law.
+There will be no substantial change to the rules on applicable law.
 Parties who have traditionally chosen English law to govern their contracts can feel reasonably comfortable in continuing to do so.

 Parties entering into contracts who are concerned about these issues should seek legal advice upfront on the risks involved and potential means of avoiding them.
 Dispute resolution clauses should not be treated as boilerplate.
-Local law advice may well be needed about, for example, how easy it would be to enforce a UK judgment in a particular country - generally where the counterparty's assets are located - in the "worst case scenario" that the UK is unable to reach any long-term Brexit deal on these issues or if any relevant international instrument were not to apply in the particular circumstances.
+Local law advice may well be needed about, for example, how easy it would be to enforce a UK judgment in a particular country - generally where the counterparty's assets are located - in the "worst case scenario" that the UK is unable to reach any long-term arrangement with the EU on these issues or if any relevant international instrument were not to apply in the particular circumstances.
 It may in some cases be appropriate to make jurisdiction clauses exclusive, so as to maximise the chances that the protections offered in this area by the Hague Convention on Choice of Court Agreements, to which the UK is acceding in its own right, will be available, although such a decision again requires specialist advice.

 Parties should take early legal advice on any dispute, to enable litigation strategy to be formulated.
 Strategy can be determined in view of any risks on, for example, enforcement, and local law advice taken as needed.
-Given the provision under the Withdrawal Agreement for the ongoing application of the Brussels I Recast regime where proceedings have been commenced by the end of the implementation period, consideration can be given to whether it is appropriate to issue proceedings before the end of the implementation period so as to benefit from the ongoing application of existing rules.

-Parties with an unenforced judgment which they may need to enforce in an EU member state or Lugano Convention contracting state should take urgent advice on their options.
+Parties with an unenforced judgment which they may need to enforce in an EU member state or Lugano Convention contracting state should take advice on their options.

 Parties concerned about enforcement should give consideration to whether arbitration would be a suitable method for resolving disputes, assuming they are not already bound by clauses referring disputes to litigation.
 The ready enforceability of arbitral awards under the New York Convention is unaffected by Brexit.
 This will involve weighing up the various attractions and drawbacks of court litigation and arbitration respectively.

 Businesses which have not already reviewed their existing dispute resolution provisions should do so now.
 For example, in light of ongoing uncertainty about whether the UK's accession to the Hague Convention in its own right will assist in cases where there are pre-1 January 2021 exclusive jurisdiction clauses, parties who wish to continue to rely on existing exclusive jurisdiction clauses should consider 're-papering' those clauses on or shortly after this date, perhaps by way of a supplemental agreement.
+Specialist advice is needed on the drafting of any such agreement.

 The pre-Brexit rules on which country's laws apply to a dispute are found in the Rome I Regulation for contractual obligations and the Rome II Regulation for non-contractual obligations.
 Amongst other things, these contain provisions requiring courts of EU member states, in general, to respect parties' contractual choices of applicable law.
-As a result, a clause in a contract specifying that the law of England and Wales shall govern that contract and any dispute arising from it will generally be upheld by any EU member state court dealing with such a dispute.
+As a result, a clause in a contract specifying that the law of England and Wales shall govern that contract and any dispute arising from it would generally be upheld by any EU member state court dealing with such a dispute.

 Within the EU, the rules on which country's courts have jurisdiction over a dispute are found principally in the Brussels I Recast Regulation.
 This sets out an effective scheme for determining jurisdiction issues and avoiding multiple proceedings in different EU countries.
 In general, where parties have agreed that the courts of a particular EU member state should have jurisdiction, that court will have jurisdiction.
 Unless agreed otherwise, that jurisdiction will be exclusive, meaning no other court will have jurisdiction.